ahmed-youssef/WirelessGINI/README.md

 # Usage

-We provide the usage through a simple example.
+We illustrate the usage of the WGINI system through a simple example.
 In this example:

 - The WGINI server's IP address on the LAN is 192.168.55.36
 - The WGINI server is listening on TCP port 60000.